Canada's Wonderland: Kings Entertainment and Paramount era

 During the 1980s, Canada's Wonderland and the Loblaws supermarket chain mounted a cross-marketing campaign.
 Loblaws issued "Wonder dollars" based on customers' purchases, which were redeemable at Canada's Wonderland at par with the Canadian dollar on weekdays.
 The obverse of the coin featured Wonder Mountain, while the reverse featured the Loblaws logo.

+In 1983, Canada's Wonderland added the Kingswood Music Theatre, a 15,000 seat amphitheatre that has hosted many concerts.
+After the RBC Amphitheatre (then known as Molson Amphitheatre) opened on the grounds of Ontario Place in 1995, cultural festivals at the theatre became less prominent.

+Since the closure of Mighty Flyer in Exhibition Place in Toronto in 1992, Canada's Wonderland is the only location in Ontario with wooden roller coasters in operation.

+Ride seats for Drop Tower in 2001, then named Drop Zone: Stunt Tower, in reference to the Paramount film of the same name.

 Kings Entertainment Company operated the park during the 1980s and early 1990s.
-The park's former connection to Hanna-Barbera Productions lessened after Paramount Pictures raised its stake from 20 percent to full ownership of the park in 1993 and renamed it Paramount Canada's Wonderland.
+The park's former connection to Hanna-Barbera Productions lessened after Paramount Pictures raised its stake from 20 per cent to full ownership of the park in 1993 and renamed it Paramount Canada's Wonderland.
 After Viacom bought Paramount in 1994, a successful attempt was made to bring families back to the park by attracting children with original Nickelodeon cartoon characters that were familiar to a new generation.

-The Black Hole is a water slide built during the first expansion of Splash Works in 1996.

 Many changes occurred in the next decade.
 In 1996, Splash Works expanded, with a new water slide, a wave pool and a new child-friendly water playground (The Black Hole, White Water Bay and The Pump House).
 In 1998, the park expanded by adding KidZville, which was mainly designed for infants and children.
 In 1999, Splash Works expanded for the second time, with the addition of raft rides: The Plunge and Super Soaker.

 Other changes involved Paramount incorporating references to their film properties into the park.
 This included the addition of film props around the property, a film-merchandise store, and the renaming of several attractions after Paramount film properties.